devbisme/pygmyhdl/README.rst

 * ``Bus`` objects have ``.o`` and ``.i`` properties that are used to get the value on a bus (that's the ``.o`` property) and to drive values onto a bus (using the ``.i`` property).

+* ``State`` objects are used to declare state variables for finite-state machines.
+  Each ``State`` object also stores all the defined states in its ``s`` attribute for use in making comparisons to states or updating state values.

 * The ``@chunk`` decorator is used to indicate a function will create one or more pieces of logic circuitry.
 These pieces will be implicitly gathered into a list of logic instances that can be simulated and synthesized later.